NuVotifier/NuVotifier/README.markdown

 Yes.
 NuVotifier is compatible with Votifier server lists and Votifier listeners, with some differences:

 * The `Vote` object's setters are deprecated.
-* Support for standalone vote listeners (`.class` files) are removed, as handling `VotifierEvent` in non-Votifier plugins is more flexible.
+* Support for standalone vote listeners (`.class` files) has been removed, as handling `VotifierEvent` in non-Votifier plugins is more flexible.

 ### Why a new protocol?